Getting started

 3. Authenticate

 The Relewise API uses API Keys for authentication.
 As mentioned above, all datasets have a master API key that has access to all API calls.
-This means it can create or delete products and contents etc. so you must keep that key safely guarded.
+This means it can create or delete products and content etc. so you must keep that key safely guarded.

 The Master Key does not permit calls from the browser, among other things, which necessitates the creation of additional, segmented keys.
 We urge you to be liberal in making these keys, since you can have as many as you want, and having more keys for specialized use makes for greater security in the long term.